acamalvarez/tri-reforming/README.md

 # triReforming
 Modeling of tri-reforming reactions

-Download and read the trireformingreactions.docx for more information
+Download and read the Tri-reforming_equilibrium.docx for more information.